 We all know the story of the 1954 Milan Indians.
 It’s so well known they made a movie about it (Hoosiers).
-But let’s put the movie aside today and look at a story that may have been even more amazing.
+But let’s put the film aside today and look at a story that may have been even more amazing.
 In 1954, Montezuma High School entered the IHSAA basketball tournament with a senior class of just 14 students.
-It was comprised of 7 boys and 7 girls.
+It was comprised of 7 boys and seven girls.
 What was amazing about this team?
-Well, they made a miracle run to the Sweet 16 in 1954 where they were defeated by none other than Milan High School 43-33 at Butler’s Hinkle Fieldhouse.
+Well, they made a miracle run to the Sweet 16 in 1954, where they were defeated by none other than Milan High School 43-33 at Butler’s Hinkle Fieldhouse.
 Today we are going to look at that team and their amazing journey.

-Montezuma’s basketball team was known as the Gymless Wonders and they shared their practice area—60 feet by 27 feet—in the school basement with the band and a home economics class, and couldn’t put much air under their shots because of the low ceiling.
+Montezuma’s basketball team was known as the Gymless Wonders, and they shared their practice area—60 feet by 27 feet—in the school basement with the band and a home economics class and couldn’t put much air under their shots because of the low ceiling.

-Ronnie Baumann was one of the stars of the Montezuma team and he recalled that day in March when little Montezuma invaded Indianapolis.
+Ronnie Baumann was one of the stars of the Montezuma team, and he recalled that day in March when little Montezuma invaded Indianapolis.
 According to Baumann there was “awe that struck the Aztecs when they first walked into Butler Fieldhouse.”

 His wife Linda added, “If they had taken the whole town, we couldn’t have filled up the section for Montezuma.”
 She also added that “The whole town did go.
 The only one left here, they always said, was the town cop.”